DV

 What is the difference between QQQ and VYM?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VYM?